-- Specialist valuer in dilapidations cases; damage to the reversion including expert witness work.
+- Specialist valuer in dilapidations cases; damage to the reversion.
 Member of the RICS Dilapidations Forum Steering Group.
-Appearance as an expert witness at the Central London County Court (before HHJ Marshall QC) in Anstruther v Vidas, a case touching on multiple issues concerning valuation in dilapidations claims.
-Author of “Development of Scots low on dilapidations: Diminution valuations as a measure of the landlord’s loss”, an article published in the Journal of Building Survey, Appraisal and Valuation – Volume 5 Number 2 (2016)
+Appearance as an expert witness at the Central London County Court (before HHJ Marshall QC) in Anstruther v Vidas [2010 – unpublished], a case touching on multiple issues concerning valuation in dilapidations claims; co-author of “Ain’t Nothin’ Goin’ On But The Rent?: or, How do you make a loss of rent claim work?” an article published in the Journal of Building Survey, Appraisal and Valuation – Volume 7 Number 4 (2018-19); and author of “Development of Scots law on dilapidations: Diminution valuations as a measure of the landlord’s loss” an article published in the Journal of Building Survey, Appraisal and Valuation – Volume 5 Number 2 (2016-17).

-- Long experience in leasehold enfranchisement matters, including many appearances as an expert witness at the Leasehold Valuation Tribunal for landlords, intermediate landlords and tenants.
-Appearance as an expert witness at the Lands Tribunal in the Nailrile appeals on behalf of the tenants and intermediate landlord of 62 Cadogan Square, SW1.
+- Long experience in leasehold enfranchisement matters, including many appearances as an expert witness at the Leasehold Valuation Tribunal/First-tier Tribunal for landlords, intermediate landlords and tenants.
+Appearance as an expert witness at the Lands Tribunal (now Upper Tribunal (Lands Chamber)) in the Nailrile appeals on behalf of the tenants and intermediate landlord of 62 Cadogan Square, SW1.

 - Speaker at professional conferences and seminars on various valuation aspects relating to dilapidations and leasehold reform.

-- 25 years experience of professional property work, as well as property and business management.
+- Twenty-five years’ experience of professional property work, as well as property and business management.

 - Honours degree in Urban Land Economics